PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 </table>

 # Which steps+MLP layers impact which use cases?
 If we ablate an MLP layer in a step, and the loss does not increase, then that MLP layer is **not** used by the algorithm, and can be excluded from further analysis.
-With 2 layers, CoLab Part 10C shows:
+With 2 layers, we find:

 - In steps 0 ..
 7, neither MLP layer is used
 - In steps 8 ..
 10, only the layer 0 MLP is used
 - In steps 11 ..
 16, both MLP layers are used and they strongly align to A5 ..
 A0 in successive steps.

+CoLab Part 10C does this analysis and produces this output:

 <table>
     <thead>